Nostalghia: Music

+Home video

+Nostalghia had its first home video release in North America by Fox Lorber in 1997, who licensed it to the The Criterion Collection for a Laserdisc release.
+Its transfer would be re-used when Fox Lorber released the film on DVD the next year.

+Like many other films by Tarkovsky, it was released on DVD by RusCiCo on 28 June 2004; unlike RusCiCo's other DVD releases, though, it was produced for the domestic market in Russia, being locked to DVD region 5 and only featuring Russian subtitles.

+The film was released on Blu-ray in the United States by Kino Lorber (being licensed to Mongrel Media in Canada) on 21 January 2014, Curzon Artificial Eye in the United Kingdom on 19 September 2016, and by Llamentol in Spain on 20 September 2023 (albeit on a burnt BD-R).
+Kino Lorber would later release the film on 4K Ultra HD in 2024, with the Blu-ray that comes with it (and available separately) also featuring Voyage in Time and an interview with cinematographer Giuseppe Lanci.

 Reception and legacy

 Vincent Canby of The New York Times said that Tarkovsky "may well be a film poet but he's a film poet with a tiny vocabulary. [...]
 Nothing happens."
 Dave Kehr was mildly positive, considering it to be "packed with imagery that seems at once hopelessly obscure and crushingly obvious" while also arguing that the work "does succeed in inducing some kind of trance."
 The film won the Prize of the Ecumenical Jury, the prize for Best Director (Grand Prix du cinéma de creation, shared with Robert Bresson) and the FIPRESCI Prize at the 1983 Cannes Film Festival.
 Soviet authorities prevented the film from winning the Palme d'Or, a fact that hardened Tarkovsky's resolve to never work in the Soviet Union again.

 Today, it is one of Tarkovsky's lesser-known works.
 In 2010, scholar Thomas Redwood wrote that "critics on the whole have tended to ignore the film.
 Relatively little has been written about Nostalghia and even less has been understood of it."
-Nostalghia has an approval rating of 87% on review aggregator website Rotten Tomatoes, based on 23 reviews, and an average rating of 8.3/10.
-The website's critical consensus states, "Nostalgia demands patience—and rewards the investment with a hypnotic viewing experience that finds Tarkovsky in gratifyingly uncompromising form.
+Nostalghia has an approval rating of 89% on review aggregator website Rotten Tomatoes, based on 27 reviews, and an average rating of 8.4/10.
+The website's critical consensus states, "Nostalgia demands patience—and rewards the investment with a hypnotic viewing experience that finds Tarkovsky in gratifyingly uncompromising form."
+Metacritic, which uses a weighted average, assigned the a score of 78 out of 100, based on 10 critics, indicating "generally favorable" reviews.
 The film received nine total votes in the 2012 Sight & Sound polls of the greatest films ever made.

 In the 2016 video game The Witness, the player can encounter a theatre where one of the short video clips features the ending of Nostalghia.